jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

 ### 2
 The production, processing, distribution, or sale of petroleum, whether refined or not.

+### 2A
+The production or supply of electricity.

 ### 3
-The production or supply of electricity or the operational management of a State enterprise (within the meaning of section 2 of the State-Owned Enterprises Act 1986) that has electricity generation within the definition of the nature and scope of its business in its statement of corporate intent.
+The operational management of a State enterprise (within the meaning of section 2 of the State-Owned Enterprises Act 1986) or a mixed ownership model company (within the meaning of section 45P of the Public Finance Act 1989) that is a generator of electricity.

 ### 4
 The supply of water to the inhabitants of a city, district, or other place.